walmartlabs/lacinia/docs/tutorial/rating-mutation.rst

 and don't change server-side state), whereas mutations are expected to make changes to server-side state as a side-effect.
-However, that side-effect is essentially invisible to Lacinia, as it will occur inside a field resolver function.
+However, that side-effect is essentially invisible to Lacinia, as it will occur during the execution of a field resolver function.

 The difference between a query and a mutation in GraphQL is razor thin.
 When the incoming query document contains only a single top level